HaoWuLab-Bioinformatics/Enhancer-MDLF/README.md

 numpy
 See requirements.txt for all detailed libraries
 ## Usage
-At each step, we have given the execution code of GM12878 cell line as an example, and the user will get the test results of Enhancer-MDLF on GM12878 after executing all of them according to the example.
+At each step, we have given the execution code of GM12878 cell line as an example, and users will get the test results of Enhancer-MDLF on GM12878 after executing all of them according to the example.
 ### Step 0.
 Prepare dataset
 We have provided enhancer training and test set data and labels for eight cell lines in the following directory:
 training set data : 'data/train/${cell line name}.fasta'  (**e.g.** 'data/train/GM12878.fasta')